North Goa Beaches and Beyond – Everything You Need to Know

 What to do on Morjim beach: Swim.
 This beach is perfect for a swim and is clean so enjoy your time in water here or just kitesurf!
 Drive around Morjim and explore the nearby village – Siolem.
 Siolem village is very green and it’s always easy to find a few family run restaurants here where you can eat a delicious fish curry thali.

 Places to party in Morjim: Tesso Waterfront and Marbella Beach are two famous clubs in this area.
-Personally, I like neither because they have a very “non Goa” vibe.
+Both of them play Techno music.

 This is the party area of Goa where it’s possible to find a good PsyTrance party every day.
 From underground psychedelic parties to commercial techno parties – this area has it all.
 Moreover, you will also find some of the best restaurants of North Goa here.
 Although it gets crowded during the peak season here but if you know your way around, you will surely find many empty areas.